The ‘Needs to Know’

 So that’s another 1 of the 7 ticked off…now let’s head across the fields to Sharnbrook

-39. Continuing past the church & the tithe barn on the left we arrive at the Great Ouse again & cross over the bridge…
+39. Continue past the church & the tithe barn on the left to arrive at the Great Ouse again & cross over the bridge…

 The river is beautiful around here…